codahale/lockstitch/design.md

   return (state′, ciphertext)
 ```

+`Encrypt` extracts a data encryption key and data authentication key from the protocol's state, an
+operation code, the label, and the length of the input.
+The plaintext is encrypted with AES-128-CTR
+using the data encryption key.
+A PRK is extracted from the data authentication key and the
+ciphertext, and finally a new protocol state is extracted from the old protocol state and the PRK.

 Two points bear mentioning about `Encrypt` and `Decrypt`:

 1. Both `Encrypt` and `Decrypt` use the same operation code to ensure protocols have the same state
    after both encrypting and decrypting data.
 2. `Encrypt` operations provide no authentication by themselves.
-An attacker can modify a
+An attacker can modify a ciphertext
-   ciphertext and the `Decrypt` operation will return a plaintext which was never encrypted.
-Alone,
+   and the `Decrypt` operation will return a plaintext which was never encrypted.
+Alone, they are
-   they are EAV secure (i.e. a passive adversary will not be able to read plaintext without knowing
+   EAV secure (i.e. a passive adversary will not be able to read plaintext without knowing the
-   the protocol's prior state) but not IND-CPA secure (i.e. an active adversary with an encryption
+   protocol's state) but not IND-CPA secure (i.e. an active adversary with an encryption oracle will
-   oracle will be able to detect duplicate plaintexts) or IND-CCA secure (i.e. an active adversary
+   be able to detect duplicate plaintexts) or IND-CCA secure (i.e. an active adversary can produce
-   can produce modified ciphertexts which successfully decrypt).
+   modified ciphertexts which successfully decrypt).

    For IND-CPA security, the protocol's state must include a probabilistic value (like a nonce) and
    for IND-CCA security, use [`Seal`/`Open`](#sealopen).